DropSnorz/OwlPlug/README.md

 OwlPlug is compatible with your previously installed plugins as they are all in a specific root directory, for example `C:/foo/AudioPlugins`.
 It means that you can still organize your plugins as you want with a file explorer or with your favorite DAW.
 OwlPlug can discover VST2 and VST3 Plugins.

+## Links

+Links allows you to create and manage symlinks accross your filesystem and plugin directories.
+You can access directories anywhere on your filesystem (Hard drive, USB keys, custom directories...) through your system plugin directory.
+For example, you can configure a link named *usb-drive* in `C:/VST` to target your usb hard drive `D:/myPlugins`.
+All plugins in `D:/myPlugins` will be accessible using `C:/VST/usb-drive`.

 ## Stores